Parent Advisory Board

 Responsibilities of Parent Advisory Board include, but are not limited to:

-3. Regional Advocacy - Raise awareness of MEF2C within the medical community to ensure MEF2C mutations are tested for and appear on all possible panels.
+Regional Advocacy.
+Raise awareness of MEF2C within the medical community to ensure MEF2C mutations are tested for and appear on all possible panels.
 Create advocacy and awareness in your community (amongst educators, therapists, teachers, parents and other community members).

-4. Fundraising Support - Create community campaigns to support projects in the pipeline, including outreach to companies for charitable donations and fundraising events.
+Fundraising Support.
+Create community campaigns to support projects in the pipeline, including outreach to companies for charitable donations and fundraising events.